Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

+Barrier functions, on the other hand, can be used to enforce constraints strictly, i.e., without allowing for any violation.
+For this purpose, a barrier function $\psi(\cdot)$ for the constraint $g(x) \leq 0$ needs to be such that for $x \rightarrow x^\star$ with $g(x^\star) = 0$ we have $\psi(x) \rightarrow \infty$.
+A common example satisfying this condition are negative log-barriers of the form $\psi(x) = - \tfrac{1}{\mu} \log(g(x))$ which are important for interior-point methods for constrained convex programming \citep{nesterovInteriorpointpolynomialalgorithms1994}.
+Barrier functions therefore achieve an ``inner'' (i.e., conservative) approximation of the feasible region, as illustrated in \cref{fig:cstr_bar}.

+Both approaches are widely applicable (under minor technical assumptions) and do not require convexity of the constraints.
+In general, steeper penalties or barriers (i.e., $\rho \rightarrow \infty$ or $\mu \rightarrow \infty$) will lead to more precise results.
+However, excessively steep augmentations can lead to stability issues when implemented numerically or in closed loop with a dynamical system (see \cref{sec:cl_stab}).

+Constraint enforcement by (infinitesimal) projection, as for continuous-time projected gradient flows presented in \cref{sec:proj_grad}, is mathematically well-posed and works in very general settings.
+Furthermore, constraints are represented exactly and they are satisfied at all times (see \cref{fig:cstr_pgrad}).
+However, we will see in \cref{sec:cstr_enforc} that producing these continuous-time projected flows on a physical system is not straightforward.
+In some instances, the projection behavior emerges naturally from physical saturation and anti-windup control.
+When the constraint is not enforced by the plant, careful design of the discrete-time implementation is required in order to maintain computational tractability and preserve the stability properties without introducing additional convexity assumptions.

 Dualization of constraints leads to saddle-point flows where dual variables are computed by integrating the constraint violation over time.
-Hence, transient constraint violation are generally unavoidable.
-For an inequality constraint, the corresponding dual variable must be kept non-negative by projection.
-Formal convergence guarantees are available only for convex problems (or with dual augmentation which alters equilibrium points) and, in practice, this method is difficult to tune, but often allows for distributed implementation that requires only the communication of dual multipliers.
+Hence, transient constraint violations are generally unavoidable, even in the presence of augmentation terms (see \cref{fig:cstr_sadd} and \ref{fig:cstr_asadd}).
+Tuning can be difficult, especially for nonlinear problems.
+Suboptimal parameter choices can lead to severely under- or over-damped transients that may venture far outside the feasible domain, which is undesirable in online and closed-loop applications.
+This problem gets only more challenging for high-dimensional and ill-conditioned problems.